 Staying within the law not only avoids fines but also ensures safety for drivers, pedestrians, and law enforcement.
 A well-installed underglow system enhances visibility and aesthetics without becoming a distraction.

-For anyone who prefers professional help, Pickups Plus Cars’ Lewis Center location offers expert installation and custom automotive solutions.
-Their team can recommend high-quality equipment, handle wiring and waterproofing, and ensure every underglow upgrade meets Ohio’s requirements.
-By choosing a trusted shop like Pickups Plus Cars and following these legal and technical guidelines, Ohio motorists can enjoy the bold, custom look of underglow lighting while avoiding fines and enhancing road safety.
+If you’ve come this far and you’re still not sure, come see us at Pickups Plus Cars’ Lewis Center and Hilliard locations where we’ll offer expert advice and installation.
+We recommend high-quality equipment, handle wiring and waterproofing, and ensure every underglow upgrade meets Ohio’s requirements.
+By choosing our team at Pickups Plus Cars and following these legal and technical guidelines, you can enjoy the bold, custom look of underglow lighting while avoiding fines and enhancing road safety.

 STAY CONNECTED